 Where environmental objectives are not yet achieved exemptions can be applied in case the respective conditions are met and the required justifications are explained in the River Basin Management Plans.
-The exemption regarding new projects, which potentially can affect the status of water bodies, is not mentioned in the second River Basin Management Plans.
-However, it is not clear whether there are any new physical modifications planned which requires justification.
+The exemption regarding new projects, which potentially can

-65 The urban area around Luxembourg City, including the territories of the municipalities of Bertrange, Hespérange, Luxembourg, Strassen, Steinsel and Walferdange, is the only designated agglomeration of more than 100'000 inhabitants.
+&lt;sup>65 The urban area around Luxembourg City, including the territories of the municipalities of Bertrange, Hespérange, Luxembourg, Strassen, Steinsel and Walferdange, is the only designated agglomeration of more than 100'000 inhabitants.

-66 This includes the Bathing Waters Directive (2006/7/EC), the Urban Waste Water Treatment Directive (91/271/EEC) (on discharges of municipal and some industrial wastewaters), the Drinking Water Directive (98/83/EC) (on potable water quality), the Water Framework Directive (2000/60/EC) (on water resources management), the Nitrates Directive (91/676/EEC) and the Floods Directive (2007/60/EC).
+&lt;sup>66 This includes the Bathing Waters Directive (2006/7/EC), the Urban Waste Water Treatment Directive (91/271/EEC) (on discharges of municipal and some industrial wastewaters), the Drinking Water Directive (98/83/EC) (on potable water quality), the Water Framework Directive (2000/60/EC) (on water resources management), the Nitrates Directive (91/676/EEC) and the Floods Directive (2007/60/EC).